 Policyholder dividend rates are set based on the current dividend policy.
 For Postal Life Insurance policies, rates for the reinsurance dividend payable to the Postal Management and Support Organization are set based on the reinsurance agreement with the Postal Management and Support Organization.

 Effective Tax Assumptions

-• Based on the most recent effective tax rates, the effective tax rate is set at 28.00%
+- Based on the most recent effective tax rates, the effective tax rates are set as follows: 28.00% until March 31, 2026. - 28.93% for all subsequent periods.